krdarrah/trigBoard_docs/docs/_build/html/_sources/motionSound.rst.txt

 | - `Ultra Low Power PIR Sensor <https://www.digikey.com/en/products/detail/panasonic-electric-works/EKMB1103113/2601873>`_
 | - Speaker is nothing special.
 I experimented with a few random speakers I had lying around.
 | - Recommend using a pretty large battery for this, just because of the high peak currents when the trigBoard wakes up.  >2000mAh
+| - P-CH MOSFET - I used something I had lying around:  `DMP3010LK3Q-13 <https://www.digikey.com/en/products/detail/diodes-incorporated/DMP3010LK3Q-13/5080328>`_  In my case, the PIR is always active, but I only want to play audio within a certain time frame, so this gives the ability to keep the audio circuitry off during the day when motion is detected.
+If that part isn't available, just find something with that can support a couple amps, VGS threshold >3V

 Connections
 -------------